NodeBE4/opinion/_posts/2022-07-04-EnclavedMicrostate.md

 ----- __592.1__ -----2022-07-06 10:48:47+08:00:

-So, interesting as this is, I can't help but remark that some of it seems to be cribbed from [this article on Sixth Tone](https://www.sixthtone.com/news/1010653/she-spent-a-decade-writing-fake-russian-history.-wikipedia-just-noticed.), an English-language news site on Chinese current affairs and human interest news.
+So, interesting as this is, I can't help but remark that some of it, by which I mean almost the entire thing bar a couple of added notes, seems to be cribbed from [this article on Sixth Tone](https://www.sixthtone.com/news/1010653/she-spent-a-decade-writing-fake-russian-history.-wikipedia-just-noticed.), an English-language news site on Chinese current affairs and human interest news.

 For instance, the post has: